-Professors LoBello, Ray (Chair) and Zachar Associate Professors Harper, Mehta and Tidwell Assistant Professor Arms-Chavez and Parenteau

-2110.
+- 2110.
 General Introductory Psychology (3).
-A survey of the scientific study of behavior and mental processes.
-Offered every term.
+Pr., A survey of the scientific study of behavior and mental processes.
+Offered every term. - 2120.

-2120.
 Personal and Social Adjustment (3).
-A study of factors important in adjusting to today's world.
+Pr., A study of factors important in adjusting to today's world.
 Emphasis on the acquisition and development of adaptive behaviors.
-Offered every term.

-2193.
-Research Design (4).
+Offered every term. - 2193.
+Research Design (3).
 Pr., PSYC 2110.
 Foundations of scientific inquiry, including an introduction to general experimental principles and exercises designed to build conceptual reasoning, critical thinking and APA report writing skills.
-Offered every term.
+Offered every term. - 3123.

-3123.
 Behavior Analysis (4).
 Pr., PSYC 2110.
 A study of basic learning principles, particularly operant and respondent behavior, reinforcement schedules, escape and avoidance behavior and secondary reinforcement.
 Includes required laboratory sessions where these principles are applied to a computerized animal.
-Usually offered spring and fall terms.

-3193.
-Research Statistics (4).
-Pr., PSYC 2193 and core Math.
+Usually offered spring and fall terms. - 3193.
+Research Analysis and Statistics (4).
+Pr., PSYC 2193 and MATH 1100 or MATH 1120 or MATH 1150.
 A lecture and computer laboratory course designed to train students to utilize the tools of statistical analysis in research design and interpretation.
-Meets the university core computer literacy requirement.
-Offered fall and spring terms.
+Offered fall and spring terms. - 3280.

-3280.
 Learning (3).
 Pr., PSYC 2110.
 A survey of various approaches to the study of problem solving and the conditions governing the acquisition and retention of verbal and nonverbal behavior.
-Usually offered fall and spring terms.
+Usually offered fall and spring terms. - 3450.

-3450.
 Social Psychology (3).
 Pr., PSYC 2110.
 A survey of topics such as attitude formation and change, communication, social interaction, leadership, group structure and process and socialization.
 Usually offered fall term.